-The Milken Institute, Motsepe Foundation Announce Winners of The Milken-Motsepe Prize in Agritech
+The Milken Institute, Motsepe Foundation announce winners of The Milken-Motsepe Prize in Agritech

 Teams also received a variety of special benefits, including participation in a tuition-free, experiential learning program offered by Global Innovation Catalyst in collaboration with Stanford Online, where they received mentoring from industry experts, pitch coaching, and feedback sessions.

-For more information, about the winners of the Prize in AgriTech, and the Milken-Motsepe Innovation Prize Program, visit https://MilkenMotsepePrize.org.Distributed by APO Group on behalf of The Milken-Motsepe Innovation Prize Program.
+For more information, about the winners of the Prize in AgriTech, and the Milken-Motsepe Innovation Prize Program, visit https://milkenmotsepeprize.org.

 Ima.peter@razorpr.co.za